 Nut Butter Dipper

-Pack some organic peanut, almond, or cashew butter in a small reusable plastic container, along with whole wheat crackers or whole wheat pita pocket wedges and raw vegetables sticks or fruit wedges.
+Pack some organic peanut, almond, or cashew butter in a small reusable container, along with whole wheat crackers or whole wheat pita wedges and raw vegetables sticks or fruit wedges.

 Quesadillas are quick to make and taste fine at room temperature.
 If you have some wraps, cheese, leftover meat, or any other fillings your child likes, they are quick to whip up in the morning and cut into wedges.
 Also pack small containers of sour cream, salsa, and/or guacamole for dipping.
-Click for creative quesadilla ideas.
+Make some quesadillas.